-- · Home care and long-term personalized care robots. - · Robotic wellness/health promotion and maintenance. - · Robotic behavioral therapy. - Robotic aids for mobility, manipulation, human communication and cognition, vision for non-sighted persons. - Assistive robotics to eliminate health disparities across populations.
+- · Home care and long-term personalized care robots. - · Robotic wellness/health promotion and maintenance. - Robotic behavioral therapy. - Robotic aids for mobility, manipulation, human communication and cognition, vision for non-sighted persons. - · Assistive robotics to eliminate health disparities across populations.

 When developing appropriate assistive co-robotic technologies, applicants should consider the following basic characteristics: effectiveness, affordability, cultural acceptability, and accessibility to those who need them.
 Applicants should describe how these technologies will address the healthcare needs of the end user (healthy individuals, persons with disabilities, and or health disparity populations).
+The proposer should compellingly describe the healthcare problem being addressed and the technology solution being proposed.
+It is strongly encouraged that a healthcare expert be included on the research team (as a consultant or collaborator, as appropriate).

 The robotic applications promoted in this solicitation are for non-operative settings.
-The NIH is still interested in supporting robotics for surgical health interventions and robotic exoskeletons, however, not in response to this solicitation.
-Applicants interested in this area should send inquiries to the NIH program contacts listed in the update to the NIH Guide Notice NOT-EB-13-005, http://grants.nih.gov/grants/guide/notice-files/NOT-EB-13-005.html.
+The NIH is still interested in supporting robotics for surgical health interventions, robotic exoskeletons, and prosthetics, however, not in response to this solicitation.
+Applicants interested in this area should send inquiries to the NIH program contacts listed in the update to the NIH Guide Notice NOT-EB-15-008, http://grants.nih.gov/grants/guide/notice-files/NOT-EB-15-008.html.